ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

 </div>

 Since lintr has been around for a longer time, it has an impressive collection of rules, the "linters".
 Even reading their documentation can teach you a lot, especially as the [list](https://lintr.r-lib.org/reference/index.html#individual-linters) grows over time!

+Note that linter has some rules related to styling, that you might want to deactivate if you're using Air.

 ## Tooling